 Federal agencies will be adjusting their policies regarding CBD in response to this bill.
 The DEA won’t have a choice but to issue a rescheduling position on CBD to be consistent with the changes.
 And, before the new federal regulations about hemp production come into effect this year, the FDA, the DEA, and the U.S. Department of Agriculture would all have to come to a clear understanding on how the industry will be regulated.
 While we don’t yet know what these changing regulations will be, the shift should be favorable for the CBD industry and consumers.

 Before the federal agencies involved in the regulation of hemp cultivation agree on how to proceed, and state and local government agencies formulate their courses of action, there might still be some confusion around CBD for manufacturers, retailers, and consumers.
 Also, the FDA will need time and research to come up with regulations concerning the safety, quality, and consistency of CBD products.
 We’ll also probably see variations of what’s considered legal and allowable from state to state.

 5. CBD Will Become More Mainstream

 CBD businesses will grow, and we’ll see more investment and research within the industry.
-Even with all the potential hurdles, the regulatory uncertainty, and the yet-undefined deadlines, the passing of the Farm Bill leads to optimism about the future of the industry.
+Even with all the potential hurdles, the regulatory uncertainty, and the as-yet-undefined deadlines, the passing of the Farm Bill leads to optimism about the future of the industry.
 We should expect to see a lot more well-funded research, investment, and potential growth of the CBD businesses with the proper financial backing.